Your cancer may be advanced when it is first diagnosed. Or it may come back some time after you are first treated.

 - The size and number of secondaries and where they are in the body

 - The treatment you had already had

 Removal of the bowel tumour may however relieve any symptoms you may have.
 It may also be some time before the cancer starts to grow anywhere else.

-To put the stent in, the surgeon puts a flexible tube with a light at the end (called an endoscope) into the bowel through your back passage through a procedure known as a colonoscopy.
-The surgeon uses the endoscope to see where the blockage is and pushes the stent through it.
-The stent expands and holds the bowel open so that bowel motions can pass through again.
+To put the stent in, the surgeon puts a flexible tube with a light at the end (called an colonoscope) into the bowel through your back passage through a procedure known as a colonoscopy.
+The surgeon uses the colonoscope to see where the blockage is and pushes the stent through it.
+The stent expands and holds the bowel open so that poo can pass through again.
 The surgeon leaves the stent in the bowel to keep it open.
-As well as relieving symptoms, this procedure gives doctors time to plan an operation to remove the blocked part of the bowel.
+As well as relieving symptoms, this procedure gives specialists time to plan an operation to remove the blocked part of the bowel.